 Things to do Other Than Eating and Drinking at Oktoberfest

-If you’re looking for something more than just drinking and eating, there are also activities like rollerblading through the streets around Oktoberfest grounds (the same ones where people drink), watching horse carriage rides through town, taking in art exhibits at museums around Munich (or buying some yourself), visiting nearby castles and gardens.
+Suppose you’re looking for something more than just drinking and eating.
+In that case, there are also activities like rollerblading through the streets around Oktoberfest grounds (the same ones where people drink), watching horse carriage rides through town, taking in art exhibits at museums around Munich (or buying some yourself), visiting nearby castles and gardens.

 Oktoberfest is a big, fun party.
 It’s one of the most famous events in the world, and it draws millions of people every year.
 The festival occurs annually in September and October at Munich’s Theresienwiese, a large meadow that hosts beer tents and other entertainment attractions.